 Green Flag award

-Drumglass Park was awarded the Green Flag Award in 2019.
+Drumglass Park was awarded the Green Flag Award in 2019 and 2021.
 This award recognises the best open spaces in the UK.

 History of the park